-Matthew Heimbach Has A Dream—A Very Different Dream
+Matthew Heimbach Has A Dream—A Very Disturbing Dream

 I’m sitting alone in a booth at an empty Pizza Hut just south of the Paoli town square.
 It’s 1:30 p.m.
 The “Nazis” are 30 minutes late.

 The ones I’m waiting on, the members of the Traditionalist Worker Party, a nascent political organization trying to take root in the seat of Orange County, are indeed nationalists—white nationalists, in fact.
 They are also proud socialists.
 And yet I’ll come to learn that these National Socialists feel it is unfair and inaccurate to lump them in with history’s greatest villains.
 “We’re not trying to rehash the Germany of the 1930s,” TWP leader Matthew Heimbach later explains.
 “We are National Socialists in our own time, with our own symbols, with our own ideology, and our own solutions to the current problem.”

 Words clearly matter with these guys, but if Heimbach’s terminology—solutions—sends a shiver down your spine, you’re not alone.
 While his group has only 500 dues-paying members worldwide—16 of them in and around Orange County—the 25-year-old’s rhetoric has cast a considerable shadow and earned him bans from social media and the United Kingdom.
 In 2015, Al Jazeera America profiled Heimbach under the title “The Little Führer.”
 The Washington Post has pointed out comparisons to former KKK leader David Duke.
 PBS NewsHour, The New York Times, and The Huffington Post have all described the mysterious base camp where party members live and commune as a “white ethnostate,” supposedly a model for what Heimbach and company envision as an autonomous white nation—right here, in the heart of Southern Indiana—already largely bereft of the multiculturalism that they claim is polluting white America.